 The State is required to provide certain federal notices regarding their privacy and insurance coverage.

-The State allows for members who meet certain criteria to opt out or waive coverage.
+The State allows for employee, annuitants and survivors who meet certain criteria to opt out or waive coverage.

 The State offers three programs which save employees valuable tax dollars.